You’ll agree when we say a cash flow chart is one of the most significant tools in a business.

 Creating Cash Flow Diagrams does not have to be time-consuming and complex.
 Yes, you read that right.

-This blog will walk you through simple steps to follow to get started with a Cash Flow Diagram generator.
+This blog will walk you through simple steps to start with a Cash Flow Diagram generator.
 You’ll also come across a ton of easy-to-follow Cash Flow Diagram examples to simplify everything.

-If you’re Google Sheets or Excel doesn’t have a Cash Flow Chart functionality built-in, fret not.
+If you’re using Google Sheets or Excel, which doesn’t have a Cash Flow Chart functionality built-in, fret not.
 The secret is to leverage an intelligent and affordable application, which we’ll talk about later.
 In this blog you will learn:

 Before we delve into the how-to guide, let’s go through the definition of cash flow.